tytydraco/yessleep/out/A_Game_of_Manhunt.md

 I looked over at Lucas and Matt for guidance, but they were in on it too.

 “Nah that’s a good idea!
-Dean just presented us with a world changing game, something nobody has ever done before, probably.
 We should do it I’m in” said Lucas.

 Lucas punched Matt lightly on the shoulder and he nodded his head in agreement.
 It was a three against one, there was no way I could chicken out.